 Our agenda A Sweeter Future focuses on creating joy and long-lasting value For You, For People and For the Planet.
-The three pillars represent our most important areas in our business and value chain where we have the ability and the responsibility to create a positive impact.
-Sustainability is integrated into the core of our business, our mission connects to Cloetta's purpose, and the progress of our initiatives raises our ambition to create a sweeter future.
+The three pillars represent our most important areas in our business and value

-Cloetta takes progressive, responsible steps developing our business with the highest sustainability ambitions.
-During 2023, we continued to progress on our sustainability agenda, driving the transition for more vegan products to enable phasing out raw materials with high climate impact.
-We also executed on our plan to reduce greenhouse gas emissions with 46 per cent by 2030 by intensifying our engagement with our key suppliers in their emission reduction targets.
-In line with this plan, we improved our data collection process for our scope 3 emissions and structured our initiatives to accelerate the reduction of our scope 1 and 2 emissions (see page 137 for a more detailed description of each scope)
+Cloetta takes progressive, responsible steps developing our reduce greenhouse gas emissions with 46 per cent by 2030 b tensifying our engagement with our key suppliers in their emis-on reduction targets.
+In line with this plan, we improved our dat n process for our scope 3 emissions and structured our sto accelerate the reduction of our scope 1 and 2 emise page 137 for a more detailed description of each scopermore, as an essential first step to comply with the EU tions from our external stakeholders.
+The insights gained from this